19balazs86/PlayingWithDapper/README.md

 # Playing with Dapper

-- This repository contains , projects for working with Dapper on PostgreSQL and SQL Server
+- This repository contains a few projects for working with Dapper on PostgreSQL and SQL Server
-- Using Dapper definitely makes life easier, especially for mapping entities, but I faced some issues when using it with Postgres compared to SQL Server, which was much smoother
+- Using Dapper definitely makes life easier, especially for mapping entities, but I faced some issues when using it with Postgres.
+Compared to SQL Server was much smoother

 ## Projects in the solution